Ukraine war: How are Thailand and Vietnam coping with fewer Russian tourists? | DW | 22.03.2022

 More expensive flights could also reduce the number of international travelers in Southeast Asia, analysts say.
 So, too, could economic downturns and rampaging inflation elsewhere in the world.

-Because of the economic consequences of the war in Ukraine, Goldman Sachs revised its growth forecasts for the Eurozone down to 2.5% this year, compared with a previous estimate of 3.9%, while it reckons the US economy may only grow by 1.7% this year.
+Because of the economic consequences of the war in Ukraine, Goldman Sachs revised its growth forecasts for the eurozone down to 2.5% this year, compared with a previous estimate of 3.9%, while it reckons that the US economy may only grow by 1.7% this year.

 Edited by: Leah Carter